 Refer to the sed(1) manual for a complete list of commands you can use.

-fIcy comes with a very simple Makefile that should work on any system using gcc, or IRIX.
-GNU make or pmake is required.
+fIcy comes with a very simple Makefile that should work on any system using gcc and GNU make.
 Documentation is generated from these files using rst2html.

 instead of changing manually the Makefile.
 Please note that, when using gcc, at least g++ >= 3 is required to compile fIcy.